 Maybe a potential candidate has most of the soft skills you’re seeking, such as teamwork and open-mindedness, but not all the hard skills.

-Set realistic expectations by prioritising the must-haves and success traits, but remember that there’s no such thing as perfect.
+Set realistic expectations by prioritizing the must-haves and success traits, but remember that there’s no such thing as perfect.
 If you strive for perfection, you run the risk of missing out on outstanding talent.

 7. Assess your top performers